rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

 ## Features

+### The `import.meta.ROLLUP_FILE_URL_<referenceId>` is not supported
+ - rollup@form@emit-asset-file: supports emitting assets from plugin hooks@generates es
+ - rollup@form@emit-uint8array-no-buffer: supports emitting assets as Uint8Arrays when Buffer is not available@generates es

 ### The rollup treat non-js-extensions module as js module, but the rolldown wiill guess the module type by externsion
  - rollup@function@non-js-extensions: non .js extensions are preserved